whtouche/wdi_1_git_lab_colormaster/README.md

     a.
 Fill in the blank in plum.txt in the purple directory

-    a.
+    b.
 Fill in the blank tree.txt in green directory

-    a.
-Fill in the blanks in apple.txt and firetruck.txt in the red director

 6.  <strong> Challenge 2: Add Your Souvenirs from Alaska (Creating Directories and Files) </strong>